At the request of a friend, I’ve decided to write about one of Barcelona’s most celebrated contemporary artists, Joan Miró.

-If you’ve ever been to a contemporary art museum, there’s a good chance there was one piece that stopped you in your tracks when you first saw it.
-It just left you stunned.
-You got close to it and examined each droplet, smear, and splatter of paint and imagined them coming off the artist’s brush.
+If you’ve ever been to a contemporary art museum, there’s a good chance there was one piece that stopped you in your tracks and left you stunned.
+You examined each droplet and splatter of paint and imagined them coming off the artist’s brush.
 Why a splash of color here?
 Why not over there?
 Why these colors in the first place?

 For many visitors at the Joan Miró Museum, this is that piece.